steven-mi/tensorflow-2.0-generative-models/README.md

 - Documentation of Simple GAN
 - Documentation of Deep Convolutional GAN
 - Documenation of Wasserstein GAN
+- Documentation of Wasserstein GAN GP
+- Documentation of Condiional GAN
 - Implementation of other GANs